catherineyu8/this-is-going-swimmingly/README.md

 ## data downloading/preprocessing

-MMSD 2.0 dataset
+MMSD 2.0 dataset download & preprocessing

--   To download and preprocess the MMSD 2.0 dataset, run data/load_data.py
+-   Run data/load_data.py
 -   This will generate a folder called "mmsd_processed" which contains MMSD 2.0 training/validation/testing data splits
 -   Do NOT upload this to github! (it is in the .gitignore)

-MUSE dataset
+MUSE dataset download & preprocessing

 -   Create a folder called "muse" within the data folder
 -   From https://github.com/LCS2-IIITD/Multimodal-Sarcasm-Explanation-MuSE, download the images (link found in the README) as well as the train_df.tsv, val_df.tsv, and test_df.tsv files.
-Put these all in the "muse" folder (it should contain the 3 tsv files and a folder named "images" containing all the images)
+Put these all in the "muse" folder.
+It should contain the 3 tsv files and a folder named "images" containing all the images.
 -   Run data/load_data_muse.py
 -   This will generate a folder called "muse_processed" which contains MUSE training/validation/testing data splits
 -   Do NOT upload the muse_processed or muse folders to github! (it is in the .gitignore)